Skip to Content Skip to navigation

 General Note

-If a policy/procedure is past its review date then the content will remain extant until such time as the policy/procedure review is complete and the new version published, or there are national policy or legislative changes.
+If a policy is past its review date then the content will remain extant until such time as the policy review is complete and the new version published, or if national policy or legislative changes are made.

 1. FUNCTION

-1.1 To ensure that adequate arrangements exist for the laundering of long stay patients’ personal clothing while they are in hospital.
+1.1 To ensure that adequate arrangements exist for the laundering of long stay patients’ personal clothing while they are in hospital, where no relative or carer is able to undertake this.

 2. LOCATION

-2.1 Personal laundry facilities are available at the following hospitals: Queen Margaret, Victoria, Cameron, and Stratheden.
+2.1 Personal clothing laundry facilities are available at the following hospitals: Queen Margaret, Victoria, Cameron, and Stratheden.

 3. RESPONSIBILITY

-3.1 Charge nurses, nursing staff, patient and relatives.
+3.1 Senior Charge nurses, ward-based staff, patients and relatives.

 4. OPERATIONAL SYSTEM